+From a biodiversity perspective, there is no objection to the proposed development.
+No uncertainties or gaps in the information provided above have been identified.
 As a condition of approval, the alien forests should be cleared of all alien trees and the indigenous forest and watercourses suitable buffered from development related impacts.
+The timeframe for alien clearing (and suggested monitoring protocol) is unknown at this point in time and will probably depend on the owner's budget and needs.
 The small copses of alien trees above the farm dam and next to the farm houses could perhaps be retained (except for black wattle).
-In any event, a firebreak is needed between the development and the forest.
+In any event, a firebreak (25-30 m wide to be determined by a fire safety specialist) is needed between the development and the indigenous forest.
 This will also aid in safeguarding the property and adjacent properties from wildfires.
 The cleared areas could potentially be cultivated and/or restored to fynbos.
-It is a legal requirement for landowners to clear the alien vegetation on their land.
+It is a legal requirement for landowners to clear alien vegetation on their land.